Clair3/EarthNet2022-test/README.md

  * Model for irregularly sampled time series: 50 hours
  * Optimisation: 20 hours
  * Building an application: 40 hours
-I don't have any knowledge in web development or application, so it will probably take time and it is difficult to evaluate.
-The idea would be to develop a (simple) web page with an access to the model and a (sub)set of samples from the test test.
-Select a sample on the map, and generate its prediction as well as the analyses of the prediction.
  * Final report: 15 hours
  * Presentation: 10 hours
  * Total: 155 hours